 While THE TEARDROP EXPLODES were not a synthesizer group, their use of synths often confused some to dub them New Romantics as they straddled the line between psychedelic pop and Synth Britannia.
 The Howlett produced ‘When I Dream’ released in Summer 1980 launched Julian Cope and Co’s debut album ‘Kilimanjaro’.
-Dressed with detuned synths and low-end sweeps, it got TX closer to the charts but it was to take a brass section and the more obviously conventional production team of Clive Langer and Alan Winstanley to net that first hit in ‘Reward’.
+Dressed with detuned synths and low-end sweeps, it got them closer to the charts but it took a brass section to net that first hit in ‘Reward’.

 Available on the album ‘The Greatest Hit’ via Mercury Records

 MARTHA LADLY & THE SCENERY CLUB Tasmania (1981)

 Following designing the cover to MARTHA & THE MUFFINS second album ‘Trance & Dance’, Martha Ladly won a scholarship to study graphic design and left the band.
 She also began working with Peter Saville.
 She continued a solo career with her first single ‘Finlandia’ produced by Mike Howlett.
 While this was akin to Nordic folk, the B-side ‘Tasmania’ was a brooding percussive piece reminiscent of JOY DIVISION with sombre chants from Ladly.
 Just one more single ‘Light Years From Love’ emerged in 1983.